 Dissertation Working Groups (DWGs): What They Are, How They Work

-[Update: August 16, 2021: DWGs will begin anew in September 2021, and all three groups are currently full (they’re capped at 10).
+[Update: November 13, 2021: DWGs will begin anew in January 2022.
+There are some spots available in my Social Science group, but the Humanities DWG is full.
 If you’re interested in participating in a DWG now or later, spots can open up at any time, so please read the text below, then complete this form if it looks helpful.
 Note that you must have a @utoronto.ca account to access the form.]

 What are DWGs?